gcc3/simple-ai-chat/README.md

 Use IP info is for enable or disable the IP support, the value should be `true` or `false`.
 `ipinfo.io` token will be used.

-* NEXT_PUBLIC_DISCORD
+* NEXT_PUBLIC_DISCORD and NEXT_PUBLIC_YOUTUBE
-Discord invitation link, the last part.
+Discord invitation link and YouTube channel link.

 * VECTARA_API_KEY
 VECTARA_CUSTOMER_ID